moazbasheer/Tower-of-hanoi-Solver/README.md

 # Tower-of-hanoi-Solver-
-C++ QT application to run solutions of tower of hanoi game
+C++ QT application to visualize the solutions of tower of hanoi game